 Einstein's Note On Happiness, Given To Bellboy In 1922, Fetches $1.6 Million

-The year 1922 was a busy one for Albert Einstein: he completed his first paper on unified field theory, went to Paris to help normalize French-German relations, and joined an intellectuals committee at the League of Nations.
+The year 1922 was a busy one for Albert Einstein: He completed his first paper on unified field theory, went to Paris to help normalize French-German relations and joined an intellectuals committee at the League of Nations.

-Shortly before heading to Asia for a lecture tour, he learned that he had won the 1921 Nobel Prize in Physics.
-But rather than head to Stockholm for the award ceremony, he decided to keep his plan and continued to Japan.
+Shortly before heading to Asia for a lecture tour, he learned that he had won the 1921 Nobel Prize in physics.
+But rather than head to Stockholm for the award ceremony, he decided to keep his plans and continued to Japan.

 When he arrived in Tokyo, thousands greeted him at the Imperial Palace to witness his meeting the emperor and empress, according to Walter Isaacson's biography of Einstein.
 Nearly 2,500 paid to see his first lecture in the city, which lasted almost four hours with translation.

-"No living person deserves this sort of reception," he told his wife Elsa, amused at the throngs who waited outside his hotel balcony in hopes of catching a glimpse of him.
+"No living person deserves this sort of reception," he told his wife, Elsa, amused at the throngs who waited outside his hotel balcony in hopes of catching a glimpse of him.
 "I'm afraid we're swindlers.
 We'll end up in prison yet."

 While staying at Tokyo's Imperial Hotel, a courier came to the door to make a delivery.
 The courier either refused a tip or Einstein had no small change, but Einstein wanted to give the messenger something nonetheless.